AxonIQ/reference-guide/part1/introduction.md

 When to use Axon?
 -----------------

-Will each application benefit from Axon?
-Unfortunately not.
+Not every application will benefit from Axon.
 Simple CRUD (Create, Read, Update, Delete) applications which are not expected to scale will probably not benefit from CQRS or Axon.
-Fortunately, there is a wide variety of applications that does benefit from Axon.
+However, there is a wide variety of applications that does benefit from Axon.

-Applications that will most likely benefit from CQRS and Axon are those that show one or more of the following characteristics:
+Applications that will likely benefit from CQRS and Axon are those that show one or more of the following characteristics:

 -   The application is likely to be extended with new functionality during a long period of time.
 For example, an online store might start off with a system that tracks progress of Orders.
 At a later stage, this could be extended with Inventory information, to make sure stocks are updated when items are sold.
 Even later, accounting can require financial statistics of sales to be recorded, etc. Although it is hard to predict how software projects will evolve in the future, the majority of this type of application is clearly presented as such.